Pylons/pyramid/docs/documentation-style-guide.rst

 Script documentation
 --------------------

-We currently use `sphinxcontrib-autoprogram <https://pythonhosted.org/sphinxcontrib-autoprogram/>`_ to generate program output of the p* scripts.
+We currently use `sphinxcontrib-autoprogram <https://pythonhosted.org/sphinxcontrib-autoprogram/>`_ to generate program output of Pyramid's :ref:`pscripts_documentation`.